-InDesign, on the other hand, is advanced design software.
-Businesses primarily use professional graphic designing apps like InDesign to plan, produce, publish, and print digital and physical print media designs.
+InDesign is an advanced visual designing desktop application.
+The software is used to plan, produce, publish, and print digital and physical print media designs.

-Collaborate on design projects with Canva Teams, irrespective of the location of you and your teammates.
+Collaborate on design projects with Canva Teams, irrespective of your location and your teammates.

 Add stellar effects to your photo with effects.

 Design and express your thoughts better through content with thousands of free elements, including shapes and objects.

 It has thousands of free images. videos, elements, and backgrounds.

 The app offers design grids to make your design crisp and appealing.